Where to Discuss?

 Predicted Values

-From this coeffcient, we can calculate the predicted values.
+We plug our coefficients into the regression equation.
+Wwe can calculate the predicted values.
 But this time I’m going to use different formula, other than previously mentioned.
+This is our model speaking.
+I’ve seen the data, and here’s what I think.

 Trend: Worksheet: Polynomial Regression: Predicted Value